 The best way to choose them and save on your taxes is to use ZenLedger.
 With our automatic reports you can identify the cost basis or value of your crypto when purchased and sold, and thus choose the best option.

-It’s Your Responsibility to Maintain Your Records
+Maintain Your Bitcoin Tax Records

 In the new crypto tax guidance, the IRS states that crypto owners must maintain all their records including receipts, sales, exchanges, “or other dispositions of virtual currency and the fair market value of the virtual currency.”
 And the last several months clearly show that the IRS is not going to stop its campaign against bitcoin tax evasion.